orbitmines/archive/projects/Project - Story & Lore.md

 ---
 ### Chapter []
 *Does the universe allow physical access to history?
 Or must we always actively preserve.
 Does the keeping of archives and history eventually turn into a disorder?
-O*
+Or is preservation always a must.*
 ***[], []***
 ***, 2054***